srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. In the Visual Studio Code editor, locate the **Main** method.

-1. Take a moment to review the code, and then find the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment.
+1. Take a moment to review the code, and then locate the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment.

     To begin the integration of device twin properties, you need code that enables the simulated device to be notified when a device twin property is updated.

     To achieve this, you can use the **DeviceClient.SetDesiredPropertyUpdateCallbackAsync** method, and set up an event handler by creating an **OnDesiredPropertyChanged** method.

-1. To set up the DeviceClient for an OnDesiredPropertyChanged event, insert the following code beneath the `// INSERT Setup OnDesiredPropertyChanged Event Handling below here` comment:
+1. To set up the DeviceClient for an OnDesiredPropertyChanged event, enter the following code:

     ```csharp
     await deviceClient.SetDesiredPropertyUpdateCallbackAsync(OnDesiredPropertyChanged, null).ConfigureAwait(false);